aiven/devportal/docs/products/mysql/howto/create-database.rst

    The new database will be visible immediately.

-You can also use the :doc:`Aiven client </tools/cli/database#manage-databases>` or the :doc:`MySQL client<connect-from-cli>` to create your database  from the CLI.
+You can also use the :ref:`Aiven client <avn-service-database-create>` or the :doc:`MySQL client<connect-from-cli>` to create your database  from the CLI.